exleym/Flask-Filter/documentation/source/index.rst

 Flask-Filter provides a simple extension to the Flask web framework that provides detailed search functionality for REST APIs.

+The search functionality turns a JSON list of `Filter` objects of the form `{"field": "name", "op": "=", "value": "Fido"}` into chained filters on a SQLAlchemy query.
+By leveraging the great work done by the SQLAlchemy and Marshmallow teams, we are able to easily provide a standardized search function to REST APIs.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: